LucasVChaves/MelbOs/README.md

 MelbOs is a bootloader / operating system made from scratch with Rust.
 It's pretty basic as I don't want to build a new linux, this is just for learning purposes.
 The project is based on [this blog](https://os.phil-opp.com) and was created by [Philipp Oppermann](https://github.com/phil-opp).
+The project is frozen at the moment.
+But I intend to finish it.

 ## Building